drmalcs/pygame/README.md

 A game made with pygame - Pacman like, high score, randomised game map, fun animation and toxic green blobs (static and not yet animated) to avoid.

+There is a WEBM movie showing the game, sitting alongside this file.
+Download then navigate to it with any web browser to play the movie.

 Control the player via the arrow keys on your keyboard to move UP, DOWN, LEFT and RIGHT

 Please feel free to clone, rip off, use and abuse.